Music Demixing Challenge 2021: Introduction

-In the last decade, the separation quality of MSS has been largely improved owing to the advent of deep learning.
-A significant improvement by deep learning in a music separation task was observed at the Signal Separation Evaluation Campaign~(SiSEC) 2015~\cite{SiSEC2015}, where a simple feed-forward network~\cite{7178348} able to perform four-instruments separation achieved the best signal-to-distortion ratio~(SDR) scores, surpassing all other methods that did not use deep learning.
-The exploitation of deep learning in MSS was accelerated ever since, and it kept bringing better SDR results year after year in the successive SiSEC editions, held in 2016~\cite{SiSEC2016} and 2018~\cite{SiSEC2018}.
-A significant part of the challenge was the release of publicly available datasets such as~\cite{MUSDB18} which up until is widely used partly because there is just no alternative available for evaluation.
-The dataset also has number of limitations such as its limited number of genres (mostly pop/rock) and its biases towards mixing characteristics (most stems were produced by the same engineers).
-Since the last evaluation campaign took place, many new papers were published claiming state-of-the-art, based on MUSDB18 test data, however, generalization performance did not improve at the same pace and some models seemed to overfit on MUSDB18.
-To keep scientific music separation research relevant and sustainable, we want to address some of the limitations of current evaluation frameworks by using:
+In the last decade, the separation quality of MSS has mainly been improved owing to the advent of deep learning.
+A significant improvement in an MSS task was observed at the Signal Separation Evaluation Campaign~(SiSEC) 2015~\cite{SiSEC2015}, where a simple feed-forward network~\cite{7178348} able to perform four-instruments separation achieved the best signal-to-distortion ratio~(SDR) scores, surpassing all other methods that did not use deep learning.
+The use of deep learning in MSS was accelerated ever since and led to improved SDR results year after year in the successive SiSEC editions, held in 2016~\cite{SiSEC2016} and 2018~\cite{SiSEC2018}.
+An important component of this success story was the release of publicly available datasets such as~\cite{MUSDB18} which, compared to previous datasets such as~\cite{bittner2014medleydb}, was created specifically for MSS tasks.
+MUSDB18 consists of 150 music tracks in four stems and is up until now widely used due to a lack of alternatives\footnote{An overview of available dataset for music source separation is given in https://source-separation.github.io/tutorial/data/datasets.html}.
+The dataset also has a number of limitations such as its limited number of genres (mostly pop/rock) and its biases concerning mixing characteristics (most stems were produced by the same engineers).
+Since the last evaluation campaign took place, many new papers were published claiming state-of-the-art, based on MUSDB18 test data, however, it is unclear if generalization performance did improve at the same pace or if some models overfit on MUSDB18.
+To keep scientific MSS research relevant and sustainable, we want to address some of the limitations of current evaluation frameworks by using:

-\begin{itemize} \item a fully automatic evaluation system that makes it easier for machine learning practitioners from other disciplines to participate. \item a newly professionally produced dataset of totally unseen data, dedicated exclusively to the challenge to ensure transparency in the competition (i.e., the test set had to be kept separate from the training set). \end{itemize}
+\begin{itemize} \item a fully automatic evaluation system enabling straightforward participation for machine learning practitioners from other disciplines. \item a new professionally produced dataset containing unseen data dedicated exclusively to the challenge to ensure transparency in the competition (i.e., the test set is not accessible from anyone except the challenge organizers). \end{itemize}